Ring Sizing, Weight Gain and Weight Loss

 Ring sizing can be done repeatedly.
 There’s absolutely no reason to let a ring that doesn’t fit anymore languish in the dusty recesses of your jewelry box.

+Ring sizing and weight gain is a fact of life.
 People gain weight.
 People lose weight.
 Big deal!
 It’s part of the human condition.
 So don’t punish yourself because you gained or lost a few pounds.
 Call your Jeweler to size your rings!
 You deserve to wear your rings, they are yours!

 If you’d like to see some examples of rings I’ve sized, and what the cost was, check out my other ring sizing posts: